Only company in Singapore with a long-term ensemble

 What are some qualities that you look for when choosing your core members?

 That they are, firstly, willing to make the commitment to always challenge themselves and improve.
 Secondly, their belief in long-term regular training.

 What are some difficulties in maintaining an ensemble?

-Although it uses a series of formal physical exercises (known as disciplines) in its practice, these exercises are means to uncover the inner creative potential of the actor.
+Although it uses a series of formal physical exercises, known as disciplines, in its practice, these exercises are a means to uncovering the inner creative potential of the actor.
 In other words, these exercises are essentially components of a “method” rather than rigid aesthetics, making the Suzuki Method a system of training that transcends gender, age and culture.

 As for Viewpoints, it trains actors to work together as a group by providing a common language in performance.
 It heightens the actors’ awareness of their bodies in space and time, and their relationships with other bodies and structures on stage during creation and performance.

-To add on, gathering from what we gained in our practices in the Suzuki Method of Actor Training and Viewpoints, NYT is now developing our own system of training - tentatively called the “NYT Actors’ Work” - which is a system of approaches to rehearsal and performance for actors.
+To add on, gathering from what we have gained in our practices in the Suzuki Method of Actor Training and Viewpoints, we are now developing our own system of training, tentatively called the NYT Actors’ Work.
+It will be a system of approaches to rehearsal and performance for actors.

-With your example, do you think other theatre companies may follow suit?
+Do you think other theatre companies may follow suit?

 Some companies have similar models, though NYT is the only one with a core group of actors who undergo long-term, regular and systematic training.
 NYT is also the only company where a stable ensemble creates together over an extended period of time the main programme of the company.